-The pbc
+The pbc subdirectory contains

-the pairing-based calculator, pbc
+the pairing-based calculator, pbc,

-which is loosely based on bc
+which is loosely based on bc, a

 well-known arbitrary precision calculator.

-See pairing_test.pbc
+See pairing_test.pbc for an

 example script.
 Some differences: the assignment operator is

-, and newlines are ordinary
+:=, and newlines are ordinary

 whitespace and not statement terminators.

-If started with the -y
+If started with the -y option,

-the syntax is compatible with bc
+the syntax is compatible with bc:

-newlines are treated as statement terminators and =
+newlines are treated as statement terminators and = is assignment.
+Additionally, pbc displays a prompt.
+This mode may be easier

 for beginners.